-What: There are six new DI Challenges to choose from each year.
+What: There are seven new DI Challenges offered each year.
 Each of the Challenges is developed by a team of educators and industry experts who target a particular area of the curriculum and its related standards of content and performance.
-The areas of focus include: Technical, Scientific, Fine Arts, Improvisational, Structural and Service Learning.
-There is also a non-competitive Early Learning Challenge that allows kids to build social and problem solving skills.
+The areas of focus include: Technical, Scientific, Fine Arts, Improvisational, Engineering, and Service Learning.
+There is also a non-competitive Early Learning Challenge that is designed to help young children build social and problem solving skills.

 When: Each season takes place from September through May.
 Teams typically spend two to four months developing and practicing their Challenge solutions